suryakantwalunj/C_plus_plus/read.md

  ### decltype and auto keyword
 * _"**decltype** is an **operator** which returns the declared **type** of an expression passed to it. cv-qualifiers and references are maintained if they are part of the expression"_
 * _**Type Inference** refers to automatic deduction of the data type of an expression in a programming language_

+#### decltype vs typeid

+* Decltype gives the type information at compile time while typeid gives at runtime.
+* So, if we have a base class reference (or pointer) referring to (or pointing to) a derived class object, the decltype would give type as base class reference (or pointer, but typeid would give the derived type reference (or pointer).